Dict¶

 filter_keys(predicate: Callable[[K], bool]) -> Dict[K, V]

-Return a new Dict containing keys that satisfy predicate.
+Return keys that satisfy predicate.

 Parameters: